texas-justice-initiative/website-nextjs/README.md

 There is also an [example page](./pages/example-page.js) that has some examples of using Styled Components and where we can add other heavily commented examples in the future.

+## Netlify CMS

+Some content is editable with [Netlify CMS](https://www.netlifycms.org/).
+Editors log in to the CMS at https://texasjusticeinitiative.org/static/admin.
+When an editor saves content changes, the CMS opens a pull request to save the content as Markdown in [/content](https://github.com/texas-justice-initiative/website-nextjs/tree/master/content).
+We compile the Markdown into the HTML on the live site.
+The content available to edit in the CMS is configured in [/static/admin/config.yml](https://github.com/texas-justice-initiative/website-nextjs/blob/master/static/admin/config.yml).
+Learn more in the [Netlify CMS docs](https://www.netlifycms.org/docs/intro/).

 ## Resources

 [Next JS Docs](https://nextjs.org/docs)